chirayumit001/chirayumit001/README.md

 - 👋 Hi, I’m @chirayumit001
-- 👀 I’m interested in Anime
+- 👀 I’m interested in Open Source Contributions
-- 🌱 I’m currently learning coding/dev/frontend/flutter
+- 🌱 I’m currently watching Steins Gate
 - 💞️ I’m looking to collaborate on any open source project
 - 📫 How to reach me ... hmmm ... idk ... maybe on gmail -> chirayumit001@gmail.com